open/close all folders

 - Love Makes You Evil: Zigzagged; it is motivated by its obsession with finding a perfect mate, but it was pretty damn evil to begin with.

-- Stalker With A Syringe: A variant, in that it doesn't try to mate with a werewolf itself, but to arrange for two werewolves to mate.
+- Stalker with a Crush: A variant, in that it doesn't try to mate with a werewolf itself, but to arrange for two werewolves to mate.
 Usually overlaps with Conceive and Kill; as the child is important, it typically murders the father to make its planned experiments easier for it.

 Umum Wabalu Damu, Mother Wants A FamilyOne, it was an unnatural duality, two spirits that were perfect halves of the greater whole.
 In the days of Pangaea, the idigam Umum'Abum was unity incarnate.
 But Luna grew jealous of the perfection of its wholeness and demanded that Father Wolf separate the two, so that no love was greater than that of the fickle goddess and her chosen mate.
 So it was torn apart and thrown to the moon, until eventually the female half of it tumbled back to the moon, coalescing within the haunted catacombs below an ancient graveyard.
 Of course, such is the biased claims of the clearly insane Umum Wabalu Damu.
 But what is irrefutably true is that, seeing a kinship with the ghosts roaming her graveyard, the idigam began assimilating ghosts into herself, trying to use them to patch the hole where her other half once was.